 Anything that seems to manipulate keyword rankings is risky, as those with a manual penalty from Google can attest.
 If in doubt, request branded anchor text or even a nofollow link.

-A safer way to improve SEO is through context surrounding your link.
+A safer way to improve SEO is through context or surrounding text, near your link.
 The page linked from and, ideally, their whole site should have keywords related to yours.